MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-install.md

 To install the latest preview of a library, include the `--pre` flag on the command line.

-Microsoft regularly releases preview SDK libraries that support upcoming features, with the caveat that the library is subject to change and must not be used in production projects.
+Microsoft periodically releases preview library packages that support upcoming features, with the caveat that the library is subject to change and must not be used in production projects.

 ## Verify a library installation